pierre-vigier/Perl6-Math-Matrix/README.md

 Because the list based, functional toolbox of Perl 6 is not enough to calculate matrices comfortably, there is a need for a dedicated data type.
 The aim is to provide a full featured set of structural and mathematical operations that integrate fully with the Perl 6 conventions.
 This module is pure perl and we plan to use native shaped arrays one day.

-Matrices are readonly - operations and functions do create new matrix objects.
+Matrices are readonly - methods and operators do create new matrix objects.
 All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
 In that sense the library is thread safe.

 All computation heavy properties will be calculated lazily and cached.
+Mathematically or otherwise undefined operations will cause an exception.

 [METHODS](#synopsis)
 ====================